 The UXArmy team presented results and recommendations to the company’s executive committee, which then entrusted us with further research and design guidance.

-During the site’s redesign, our team worked closely with the client’s design vendor to ensure that the new user insights were carefully incorporated into the new website’s interaction experience.
-The information architecture ensured key user journeys were frictionless and defined using the users’ mindset.
+During the website and app redesign, our team worked closely with the client’s design vendor to ensure that the new user insights were carefully incorporated into the new interaction experience.
+The new information architecture ensured key user journeys were frictionless and defined using the users’ mindset.

-During design, the website conceptunderwent significant changes.
-UXArmy then created and executed comparative user research of the new design and existing website.
+During design, the website and app concept underwent significant changes due to proposed improvements.
+UXArmy then created and executed comparative user research of the new and existing design.

-Our engagement resulted in a more user-friendly website that successfully drove more users switch to online and facilitated better marketing of products to prospects.
+Our engagement resulted in a user-friendly website and app that successfully drove more users switch to online purchase and facilitated better marketing of products to prospects.

-UXArmy worked with the client for months, performing additional UX research and guiding the design team to creation of a site as optimized for mobile as for desktop.
+UXArmy collaboratively worked with the client and their vendors for over 4 months, performing additional UX research and guiding the design team to creation of a User Experience optimized for all user segments and devices.